-Student Health Services is supported by the Student Health Fee.
+Student Health Services is a low cost/no cost clinic.
 Most health care services at the health center are provided without charge.
-Laboratory tests requiring off-campus analysis are offered at reduced fees.
+However, services such as laboratory tests, medications, and vaccines are provided to students at reduced fees.

 The Student Health Center staff includes physicians, nurse practitioners, and registered nurses, administrative and administrative support staff who are trained to assist students.
 Every effort is made to provide professional services in an efficient and concerned manner.

 Yes, you do!!
 The Student Health Center uses an appointment-only system.
 Please feel free to come by or call to schedule an appointment.
 You do not need an appointment to pick up free condoms or health education pamphlets.
 Any medical emergency will also be seen without an appointment.